Variations of Power-Expected-Posterior Priors in Normal Regression Models: Abstract

 \section{Abstract}

-The power-expected-posterior (PEP) prior is an objective prior for Gaussian linear models, which leads to consistent model selection inference and tends to favor parsimonious models.
-Recently, two new forms of the PEP prior where proposed which generalize its applicability to a wider range of models.
-We examine the properties of these two PEP variants within the context of the normal linear model, focusing on the prior dispersion and on the consistency of the induced model selection procedure.
-Results show that both PEP variants have larger variances than the unit-information $g$-prior and that they are consistent as the limiting behavior of the corresponding marginal likelihoods matches that of the BIC.
+The power-expected-posterior (PEP) prior is an objective prior for Gaussian linear models, which leads to consistent model selection inference, under the M-closed scenario, and tends to favor parsimonious models.
+Recently, two new forms of the PEP prior were proposed which generalize its applicability to a wider range of models.
+The properties of these two PEP variants within the context of the normal linear model are examined thoroughly, focusing on the prior dispersion and on the consistency of the induced model selection procedure.
+Results show that both PEP variants have larger variances than the unit-information $g$-prior and that they are M-closed consistent as the limiting behavior of the corresponding marginal likelihoods matches that of the BIC.
+The consistency under the M-open case, using three different model misspecification scenarios is further investigated.